tokamak-network/DRB-node/README.md

 #### **1. Logs**
 Check the logs to confirm successful peer connections.
 Look for entries indicating successful connections and Ethereum transactions.

-- **For Regular Node Registration**, the logs should show something like:
+- **For Regular Node Registration**, the logs should show like:
 Registration request sent to leader.

-- **For Leader Node Registration**, after storing or updating data in the Leader Node file, the console should display a message similar to:
+- **For Leader Node Registration**, after storing or updating data in the Leader Node file, the console should display a message:

 Successfully registered or updated EOA 0x1123123123123123123123 with NodeInfo: IP=203.0.113.45, Port=30303, PeerID=16Uiu2HAmWY8f56cVGe6n6iV6Xg75GV7WqvG9zmNwe1t8H1JqV2fb.